 Chapter 11: Beginnings

 Heading inside the next building, the party found a pod for Shelke, though it’s unclear what it’s supposed to… do for her.
-Is it a Deepground-model healing tank that uses magic instead of fluid?
+Is it a Deepground-model healing tank that uses magic/radiation instead of fluid?
 An MP recharger to make up for her draining herself with the Shield Materia?
 Is it a mako replenisher for Shelke’s essentially-forgotten mako dependence?
 We just don’t know!
 And never will!

 Yuffie outlines their new plan: Vincent will take on Nero and Weiss while Yuffie shuts down Shinra Reactor 0 and stops the birth of Omega.
 It kind of highlights just how absurd their whole plan is, how there’s an entire army of WRO upstairs but it’s only these two and a wounded Shelke against the entire actual city.
 Square Enix’s notoriously poor sense of scale continues to inflate.
 As Yuffie leaves the room, Shelke calls to Vincent, and the camera bizarrely points to an unrelated computer console at the other side of the room, which reads “Discoverer: Grimoire Valentine.”
 Despite Vincent not looking at this screen, the game will use this screen to justify Vincent’s next flashback.
-Why it’s even open and what Grimoire Valentine discovered, the game will never explain.
+Why it’s even open and what Sports Illustrated discovered, the game will never explain.
 The fuck, was someone browsing Shinra Wikipedia?

 Back in the present, Shelke asks Vincent why he’s fighting.
 By the way, “why are you fighting against evil?” feels like a cliché question at this point.
 I wouldn’t have thought of it as cliché prior to making my notes for this section, but after thinking about it for a while I realize it’s come up in all sorts of entertainment media that was stretching for a way to force introspection out of their characters.
 Shelke even says that she no longer wants to see the world end, so doesn’t that answer her question?
 Not fighting or helping out the fighting in this situation could lead to the death of all life on the planet, which is something I’m starting to think the writers didn’t even realize about their own story.
-Anyway, long story short, Shelke has the groundbreaking revelation that exterminating all life on the planet is bad.
+Long story short, Shelke has the groundbreaking revelation that exterminating all life on the planet is bad.

 After finally collecting the G Report a second time, Kyle returned the control to me for the boss… oh, for fuck’s sake, it’s another Dragonfly, the Dragonfly PT.
-I complained about the Black Widows being re-used as bosses, but Dragonflies haven’t just been bosses but have also been a frequent cutscene prop, and it’s fairly clear DoC’s budget was starting to tell on the whole production.
+I’ve complained about the Black Widows being re-used as bosses, but Dragonflies haven’t just been bosses but have also been a frequent cutscene prop, and it’s fairly clear DoC’s budget was starting to tell on the whole production.
 The Dragonfly PT fights you just outside the core at the centre of the city (which turned out to be Reactor 0), which meant it was able to seek cover behind the pillar and even call in Gargoyles as support.
 I wasted a lot of this fight trying to play fair with our un-upgraded rifle, but finally I gave up at Kyle’s urging and switched to the Quantum Cerberus.
 The fight, already more than half over at this point, ended almost exactly a minute later.
 The Dragonfly PT crashed into the Lifestream mixture below, which, uh, can’t be good for that “purity” you guys are shooting for, huh?

 Weiss then turned to Vincent, saying that he had merged with Omega like Chaos had joined with Vincent, bringing him back to life.
 He declared that naturally Omega would be stronger than Chaos, and so Vincent was doomed.
 He then curiously said that he and Vincent were meeting again, and then told a strange story about how he had “distributing [his] data” across the Shinra internet, claiming this was a new Reunion, which got Vincent to realize that he was actually talking to Hojo.
 Wow.
-The Compilation of Final Fantasy VII really is just “Hojo fucks everything up forever.”
+The Compilation of Final Fantasy VII really is just: “Hojo fucks everything up forever.”